 We actually didn’t plan to go on the tourist train.
 Based on our experience with such kind of city trains they are quite noisy, with not much space and with very limited view because of small windows and low roof.

 But rather than strictly following our planned itinerary we prefer to be flexible and be able to change the plan as we go.
-It was actually Andrey (who was then 5.5 years old), who saw the train and insisted we all should ride on it!
+It was actually Andrey (who was 5 years old back then), who saw the train and insisted we all should ride on it!

 The tour starts near the Tourist office in front of the Cologne Cathedral.
 It’s called “Wolters Bimmelbahnen mini-trains”, and you can buy tickets either at the Tourist office, or directly from the cashier at the train stops.
 They go every half an hour and you can either make a whole round trip or get off (and then back on again) at Chocolate museum.

 That’s exactly what we did – got off at Chocolate museum, walked around that area, and then took the train back to the old town.

 The Chocolate museum is located at the Rheinauhafen peninsula.
 We didn’t go inside simply because we didn’t have much time (and maybe to avoid temptations to buy lots of chocolates in the museum shop 🙂 ).
 Perhaps, next time.

 You can purchase tickets and plan your visit to the museum here – https://www.schokoladenmuseum.de/en